-Vision and mission of FOM/NUB 5
+1 Vision and mission of FOM/NUB 5

-6
+2 Description of the curriculum 6

-• 8
+Program description 8

-• 24
+Curriculum map 24

-• 28

-• 30

-About Nahda University 31

-Vision and mission of FOM/NUB Description of the curriculum Program description Curriculum map Military service rules and code of conduct About Nahda University
+Military service rules and code of coduct 28

+About Nahda University 30

+About Beni Suef city 3.

 OUR VISION

 The Faculty of Medicine of Al Nahda University aims to achieve a distinguished status as an institution that brings out the best medical practitioners and researchers in Egypt and the Middle East and that provides quality patient focused medical care and health services to the community.